Nicoolandgood/nucliar/README.md

  - [ ] Generate style sheet (with or without any preprocessor)
  - [ ] Generate custom templates
  - [ ] Use of a local configuration file

+This should include support for Typescript out of the box.